puranik1406/IRA-Student-Wellness-Dropout-Predictor/README.md

-# 🔆 Beacon - Student Dropout Prevention System
+# 🔆 IRA (Intuitive Reflection and Alert) - Student Dropout Prevention System

 A comprehensive Flask web application that predicts and prevents college/university dropouts using AI-powered analysis of academics, attendance, fee payments, and mental health patterns.